taranluca/hangman30/README.md

 1. Exemplar Hangman file
 2. milestone_2.py - testing file for random and character length
 3. milestone_3.py - testing file for validating alphabetical characters and presence in a word
+4. milestone_3.2.py - test version to help create milestone_4
+5. milestone_4.py - testing file for creating the core features of the game
+6. milestone_4.2.py - development on milestone_4 the most recent version

 ### 5. License Information